filecoin-project/fvm-specs/07-errors.md

    execution.
 These errors are severe, and usually indicate a correctness flaw.
 Either something is found to be broken at runtime (e.g. state tree cannot be decoded, init actor is not found, etc.), or we've hit some kind of programming error.
-When this happens, the VM produces a consensus outcome by stamping the `SYS_INTERNAL_ERROR` exit code on the receipt of the offending message.
+When this happens, the VM produces a consensus outcome by stamping the `SYS_ASSERTION_FAILED` exit code on the receipt of the offending message.
    For context, read [filecoin-project/ref-fvm#508](https://github.com/filecoin-project/ref-fvm/issues/508).

 Changes from pre-FVM Filecoin: